-Psychological consequences that develop in a victim of rape are usually conceptualized under the heading of 'rape trauma syndrome'.
+Psychological consequences that develop in a victim of rape are usually conceptualized under the heading of 'rape trauma syndrome.'

-Rape Trauma Syndrome
+What Is Rape Trauma Syndrome?

-RTS consists of an acute and long-term process of adaptation that occurs after an actual or attempted sexual assault.
+Rape trauma syndrome consists of an acute and long-term process of adaptation that occurs after an actual or attempted sexual assault.
 There are acute consequences and delayed consequences.

 After the experience of sexual trauma, depression is a common consequence.
 Adult victims of sexual assault also reported current hopelessness and suicidal ideation.